-We take a lead on a range of skills initiatives with input and guidance from our Skills & Employment Strategy Group (SESG).
-The SESG represents the industry to provides leadership in addressing skills gaps to ensure that a pool of skilled and experienced recruits will be available to meet the sector’s current and future employment needs.
+We take a lead on a range of skills initiatives with input and guidance from our Skills Working Group.
+This group represents the industry and provides leadership in addressing skills issues.
+It works to ensure that a pool of skilled and experienced recruits will be available to meet the sector’s current and future employment needs.

 - Labour market research, incl.
-Working for a Green Britain & Northern Ireland, and State of the Industry reports
+Working for a Green Britain & Northern Ireland, and RenewableUK's annual State of the Industry reports.

 - Skills Manifesto - skills policy recommendations from the wind & marine energy industries